The best time to climb Mount Kilimanjaro

-Curiously, Christmas and New Year, when the weather is far from perfect, are actually amongst the most popular times for climbing.
+Curiously, Christmas and New Year, when the weather is far from perfect, are actually amongst the most popular times for climbing Kilimanjaro.

-The following graphs give you an idea of the temperature and precipitation on Kilimanjaro at various times of year.
+The following graph gives you an idea of the average temperature on Kilimanjaro at various times of year.

-As to the relative merits of the two trekking seasons, the differences are small though significant:
+As to the relative merits of the two Kilimanjaro trekking seasons, the differences are small although significant: